munificent/game-programming-patterns/book/singleton.markdown

 *   **You can subclass the singleton.** This is a powerful but often overlooked capability.
 Let's say we need our file system wrapper to be cross-platform.
     To make this work, we want it to be an abstract interface for a file system with subclasses that implement the interface for each platform.
-Here are the basic classes:
+Here is the base class:

     ^code 2

+    Then we define derived classes for a couple of platforms:

+    ^code derived-file-systems

-    Now we turn `FileSystem` into a singleton:
+    Next, we turn `FileSystem` into a singleton:

     ^code 3